 There is no "good" or "bad"

-Everyone rates the three motives differently based on their own preferences and experiences.
-It is a scoring in itself not desirable.
+Everyone evaluates the three motives differently based on their own preferences and experiences.
+An evaluation is not worth striving for.
 There are simply no "good" or "bad" motives.

 No motive type has strengths or weaknesses.
 Each of the three main motives includes a specific profile of strengths and weaknesses, which can be used by decision-makers as a guide to leadership and development.